karanpratapsingh/react-native-boilerplate/README.md

 **Cocoapods install fails**

-`yarn run cocoapods` might fail for some users, if this happens then try deleting `Podlock.file` and re-running the `yarn run cocoapods` command :smile:
+`yarn cocoapods` might fail for some users, if this happens then try deleting `Podlock.file` and re-running the `yarn cocoapods` command :smile:

 If the error persists then please check your cocoapods version using `pod --version` .
 It should be `>= 1.7.5` .
 If not then please run `sudo gem install cocoapods` :smiley: